Rhodehamelk/mbira-modelling/README.md

 - Objective 1 is to define a differential equation that describes the dampened sinusoidal motion of a struck mbira tine, and graph the oscillation.

+- Objective 2 is to write a program that will loop a set of (tine, displacement) instructions in real time.

-- Objective 2 is to extend the simplified tine model to include modal resonance, initially based off the first 4 modes of the harmonic series.
+- Objective 3 is to extend the simplified tine model to include modal resonance, initially based off the first 4 modes of the harmonic series.
 Perhaps from this extends the resonance of the soundboard.

-- Objective 3 is to give consideration to the timbre of the instrument.
+- Objective 4 is to give consideration to the timbre of the instrument.
 Ideas are: to use FM synthesis to simulate the rasp of a thumb sliding off of a displaced tine, and/or synthesis rattles and buzzes.

-- Objective 4 is to create an integrated model of an mbira that accounts for harmonics and sympathetic resonance.
+- Objective 5 is to create an integrated model of an mbira that accounts for harmonics and sympathetic resonance.

-- Objective 5 is to write a program that will loop a set of (tine, displacement) instructions in real time.

 ## Project Progress

 - Objective 1 is complete.
 [Mathematics.md](mathematics.md) describes a mathematical model of a tine, and demonstrates preservation of the octave relationship between tines of length $l$ and $2l$.
 [Tine_python.py](tine_python.py) programmatically implements the mathematics and uses PyAudio to play the synthesized tone.
 As it sounds, the pitch is rather high for the tine length.
 Working on that.

+- Objective 2: see [Structure.md](structure.md) for progress.

-- Objective 2 see [Modality.md](modality.md) for progress.
+- Objective 3: see [Modality.md](modality.md) for progress.

 ## Project Milestones